 Welcome in vendor lock-in (Cloud version) because you can’t migrate easily.

 For example, you use a lot of lambdas and your cloud provider provides a good SDK for his serverless solution, you use it to have a gain of time.

 In reality, you’re losing portability, ownership and finally, you’ll pay it a lot:

 - developers need to work more to adapt the code (removing the SDK)

-- time because you have indisponible developers to work on fixes & more
+- time because you have unavailable developers to work on fixes & more

 - your mind because you’re paying right now what you think to be a good choice

-You need to work with multiple cloud providers because at this time, cloud providers don’t offer the availability to do all needed migration about your instance and other service that you use to another zone.
+You need to work with multiple cloud providers because, at this time, cloud providers don’t offer the availability to do all needed migration about your instance and other services that you use to another zone.

 With AWS and others, you miss this principle so basic and vital and also about backup because you think that your cloud provider does it for you.
-It’s false !
-Stop to dream and be conscient that you need to do it yourself excepted if you find a very premium cloud provider and in that case, don’t be surprise about the cost.
+It’s false!
+Stop dreaming and be conscient that you need to do it yourself excepted if you find a very premium cloud provider and in that case, don’t be surprised about the cost.

 It’s time to stop right there otherwise, I’ll write a lot of things and I’ll lose you.